Steve Camp: Appearances

 Along with other popular contemporary Christian artists of the 1980s, Camp made several front covers of CCM Magazine, World Magazine, and Christianity Today, among many others.
 At the same time, he also wrote several articles for leading Christian publications, in addition to giving numerous interviews on Christian radio.
 After recording several albums, Camp began attending Christian conferences and making frequent guest appearances at Christian colleges.
 In 1996, he was an honorable invitee at the Alliance of Confessing Evangelicals Conference, where the Cambridge Document was drafted.
 One year later, he appeared at the Summit on Church Music Ministry held at Cedarville College in Ohio, contending for sound Biblical theology in Christian music.

-In late 1998 Camp was once again in Ohio, this time in Celina at a benefit for Harbor House Maternity Home, a Christian home for pregnant teens.
+In late 1998, Camp was in Celina, Ohio at a benefit for Harbor House Maternity Home, a Christian home for pregnant teens.
 440 people were present to hear Steve do four songs, including Keith Green's "Asleep in the Light" and Camp's own "He's All You Need."
 He followed up his first set of songs with an even more passionate exhortation, possibly causing some in attendance to be a bit uncomfortable with Camp's straightforward approach to his messages: they must do everything possible to save the unborn and be seen as proactively pro-life.